Amsterdam/3DAmsterdam/docs/generatingdata.md

 Exit playmode, and paste the model with the right position in the generation scene and parent it to the BAG3DObjImportBuildings2.2 object.

-The 3D Bag importer script will detect that it has a child object with an ID that already exists, and will use that model as an override.
+If you now Play the generation scene the 3D Bag importer script will detect that it has a child object with an ID that already exists, and will use that model as an override.